LevelUpMarketers/trying-to-adult-rva-2025/docs/RecurringBilling.md

 If the gateway reports a problem, the member's `membership_level` is temporarily set to `free` and `subscription_status` becomes `paymentproblem` until the issue is resolved.

+## Importing Existing Transactions

+For migrations or testing scenarios you can bulk create subscriptions from past transactions.
+Under **TTA Settings → API Settings** upload a CSV containing two
+columns: email address and membership level.
+For each row the plugin searches Authorize.Net for the most recent transaction matching the email with an order description containing "Trying to Adult RVA - Subscription Renewal" and converts it into an open‑ended monthly subscription with the membership level as the subscription name and an order description of "Initial 2025 Website Launch".
+Use the **Dry run** option to preview matched transactions without creating subscriptions.
+The results of each row are displayed after processing.